google-research/google-research/smu/examples/README.md

 - `missing_fields.py` : how to check for missing fields
 - `multiple_bond_topology.py` : illustrates some points around multiple BondTopology for each Conformer
 - `special_cases.py` : in the complete database, there are a number of records which have a quite different set of information in them
+- `topology_query.py`: queries by topology where the allowed bond distances are tweaked from the defaults
 - `c6h6.py` : a more complex example bringing together many of the concepts from other examples

 To run them, after you have activated your virtual environment, go to